 Although many CSOs in West Africa encounter significant ICT related challenges in their day-to-day work, there exist several user-friendly technological tools that CSOs can use to enhance their efficiency and scale up their interventions and impact.

-WACSI developed a three-phase programme to support CHRI and HRAC to address the few tech related challenges they encountered.
-The first phase focused on a short training to build up technological skill of the organisations.
+WACSI developed a three-phase programme to support CHRI and HRAC to address the few tech-related challenges they encountered.
+The first phase focused on short training to build up the technological skill of the organisations.
 This led to the development and adoption of an action plan.
 The second phase focused on the implementation of the action plan to overcome the challenges.
 Then, came the third phase of onsite coaching and mentoring where the organisations were closely supported.

 During this third phase, the feedback received by WACSI’s team reflected very positive changes.
 “I am now able to work faster”, said Esther Ahulu, Programme Officer at the CHRI.
 The improvement came after the purchase of adequate network equipment (Windows Server User Cal) and an appropriate configuration and network setup.
 This stabilised the server, increased its speed and now allows the staff to better retrieve data and work even offline.
 This gave Esther and her colleagues an experience they never had prior to WACSI’s support.

 The organisation also registered with TechSoup.
 WACSI partnered with TechSoup to enable West African CSOs to access highly affordable and efficient technological tools that will enhance their work.

 Thanks to TechSoup, the organisations were able to purchase the licensed software at a highly discounted cost.
 Some of the software purchased were the Windows Server User Cal, Microsoft Office 2016, Office Professional, and many others.
 These contributed to enhancing both their productivity and efficiency.